samiyaalizaidi/Direct-Digital-Synthesizer/README.md

 ![schematic](results/original/schematic.jpg)

 ``testbench.v`` is the testbench used to simulate the top-level module and obtain the waveforms.
-The results of this simulation were dumped into the TCL console and subsequently stored in a ``.txt`` file.
+The results of this simulation were dumped into the logs and subsequently stored in a ``.txt`` file.
 Then, the results from that file were read and visualized using the ``MATLAB`` script, ``sine_wave_display.m``.
 ## Results
 The results obtained when the desired frequency was set to ``125KHz`` were:
 ```